Name a Business After Yourself? Pros and Cons

 2. Use Personal Bank Account for Business – You may think that this is a pro since it is easy to deposit customer payments into an existing personal bank account.

 But this is the #1 way to screw up your business accounting and get the IRS to audit you.
-Plus, in most states, you will need to register for a DBA and get an EIN to legally accept payments for business services.
+Plus, in most states, you will need to register for a DBA and Guide to EIN Numbers for business services.

 3. Personal Customer Connection – Some entrepreneurs feel that using their personal name is a friendly way to connect with their customers on a deeper level.
 They think that this is akin to doing business with friends.